-Priority Agency Request Explanation Location 5/26 DPR Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Five security cameras are needed at Dag Hammarskjold Plaza for essential public safety in the ungated 1.5-acre public space which serves global and local populations on a block with the Japan Society, the Holy Family Church, the Family School, U.N.
-Missions and a residential building.
-Cameras should be installed on the block-long plaza with additional cameras placed at three points in the wooded garden, locations designated by Parks Department representatives during site visits.
-In addition, the park's six fountains - inoperative for three years - are in need of repair.
-Other infrastructure needs for the plaza includes painting, masonry, plumbing and electrical systems, plus improvements like a second entrance to the garden and lighting for the sculpture platform.
-E. 47 St. bet.
-1 Ave. and 2 Ave., Manhattan 6/26 DPR Other requests for park, building, or access improvements Public safety and environmental health upgrades are needed at Stuyvesant Square, with security cameras, restoration of park buildings, lighting and electricity repair the park priorities.
-Security cameras should be placed at each of the park's eight entrances.
+Priority Agency Request Explanation Location 8/29 DPR Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) CB6 requests repair of the underlying structure of the park which has deteriorated with visible sink holes developing.
+The project is listed as a capital project on the Parks Department Capital Project tracker, with a design completion date of December 2023.
+We ask that this project be started immediately.
+East River Esplanade, East 36th Street to East 41st Street 9/29 DPR Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) The five-block existing area (aka Glick Park) lost power and water after Hurricane Sandy and 11 years later, only the electricity has been restored.
+Adding water infrastructure along this five-block area would open up opportunities for a wide range of uses including watering of plantings and cleaning that are not feasible at this time and most importantly green this waterfront park.
+East River Esplanade Park, East 36th Street to East 41st Street 10/29 DPR Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) CB6 requests \$2.6 million for renovations to the 55th St. Park in Sutton Place.
+The Park is in urgent need of repairs and is being subjected to vandalism.
+Recently a park bench was thrown in the East River.
+Improvements to the Park would make it more functional and welcoming to the community.
+Sutton Place Park at East 55th Street 11/29 DPR Other requests for park, building, or access improvements Public safety and environmental health upgrades are needed at Stuyvesant Square, with security cameras, restoration of park buildings, lighting and electricity repair the park priorities.
 The east building requires electricity, plumbing, and structure repairs to be used for storage and staffing.
 ConEd reports that it will not run electrical lines to the east building until building electrical repairs are made.
 The west building also needs repairs.
 LED lighting is needed for park lampposts on both sides of the park.
 The irrigation system and east fountain require repaired electricity.
 During a drought in 2022, the demise of a tree and many other plants in the park was attributed to the broken irrigation system.
 Rutherford Pl.
 To N D Perlman Pl., E 15 St. To E 17 St., Manhattan